isaacnmm/pestpolicy-hugo2XX/content/posts/best-stain-for-red-oak-floors/index.md

 To give you a smooth, natural finish, the oil-base heavy-bodied design allows it to penetrate the wood surface evenly and does not have a drip-effect as you apply it on your surface.
 Applying this Oil-based gel just got easier and fast since this stain does not need sanding before application, and you will still achieve a smooth finish.

 You will not have to get worried over the variety of colors since general finishes come in multiple choices that are equally affordable without compromising on your desired quality.
-Pros:
-- Can be applied even on other hardwood
-- Does not need sanding
-- Oil-based stain
+Pros: - Can be applied even on other hardwood - Does not need sanding - Oil-based stain - Durable - Affordable
-- Durable
-- Affordable

-Cons:
-- None found
+Cons: - None found

+> See Also: > Removing Oil Stains from Wall [Paint? ](https://pestpolicy.com/how-to-remove-oil-stains-from-wall-paint/)

 ###  [3.
 Minwax-63483000 [Stain](https://pestpolicy.com/best-stain-for-pine/)Wood Finish Marker - Fast drying and Easy touch-up](https://www.amazon.com/dp/B0000DI7ZH/?tag=p-policy-20)